 • Inspire FT-2 – a premium cable machine with some unique design solutions.
 Too expensive to compete in such a broad niche, though.

-• XMark functional trainer cable machine – good, popular, but not as good as the FT-5000.
+• XMark functional trainer cable machine – good, popular, but not as good as the REP Ares Builder.

-• BodyCraft HFT – solid home cable machine with the bad fortune of competing against FT-5000 and Bells of Steel.
+• BodyCraft HFT – solid home cable machine with the bad fortune of competing against the REP Ares Builder and Bells of Steel FT.

 • Cybex Bravo Advanced – best cable machine among functionals if you can afford an absolute splurge.